 And for getting up close and more detailed information on the human brain, the 3D Brain app offers an astonishing amount of information.
 Users can explore the grey matter, with the option to move around 29 interactive images.
 It also provides information on health issues such as mental health and links to relevant research.
 And it costs absolutely nothing.

-Depending on the age, there’s a plethora of different science friendly apps out there.
+Depending on the age, there are a plethora of different science-friendly apps out there.
 And for the younger students, there’s plenty of fun-filled options available.
 Cat Physics is a ball game which, aside from keeping kids entertained, also helps them to learn about physics.

 Number crunching is more accessible and easier than ever before.
 In fact, with some of these apps, it won’t even feel like learning.
 For an overall math tutorial, try the Math app by YourTeacher.com.
 It offers a wide selection of levels, covering middle and high school math through to college and standardized test prep.
 With a choice of over 46 courses and over a hundred lesson in each course, the cliché of there being something for everyone rings particularly true.

-And when it comes to specific mathematical fields, then there’s apps for that too with the likes of Calculus Pro for example, attempting to make calculus more understandable.
+And when it comes to specific mathematical fields, then there are apps for that too with the likes of Calculus Pro, for example, attempting to make calculus more understandable.
 It works almost like a one-on-one tutor, setting problems and giving examples on calculus questions.

 Geometry students will be putting down their rulers and hanging up their compasses as this rate, with the Apollonius app.
 It allows students to draw geometric shapes.
 Users can easily navigate and move objects with the app resizing it automatically and your last geometric construction is stored for use the next time.
 Design students would especially love this.